 Housing with care is our innovative new service that’s located in some of our sheltered or very sheltered developments.
 Run in partnership with local authorities, either Hanover or the local authority offer an in-house care service.

 Residents benefit from regular contact with carers they are familiar with and we can easily and quickly adapt the service to suit residents’ changing needs.

 A very small amount of our housing is classed as general needs.
 It’s for anyone over 16 and is usually located within our sheltered or amenity housing developments.
 The design and sizes of the properties vary greatly, from one to four bedroomed properties.

 Want to buy a property?

-If you want to buy a retirement property, visit a property selling website – like Rightmove or Zoopla.
+If you are interested in buying a retirement property, we suggest you begin by visiting a property selling website – like Rightmove or Zoopla – to see what is available.
 We manage homes for owners, but we don’t sell them.
 Some sellers do advertise Hanover-managed properties on this website – find out more.